juhasev/sample-ninja-help/edit-entry-link-template-dialog.md

 ## Entry links

 ### Editing templates (only)
-Templates allow you to define entry link for your target interview platform
+Use templates to create pre-configured entry links one for the survey platforms you use.

-For example you may define template for the survey engine you use all the time.
-When you define template URLs you can use place holders that need to be manually replaced for each project you run.
+> We recommend that use special place holders tags like ```[SURVEY_ID]``` to be manually replaced in the project links setup page.

 ### Base URL
 For example you base URL could look like this: